 The BNSF concern regarding UP discriminatory treatment -- and the need to resolve the problem through neutral dispatching and switching -- obviously was strong.
-In the December 3, 1997 written testimony of Matthew K. Rose, Senior Vice President and Chief Operating Officer of BNSF, Mr. Rose proposed giving BNSF a role in joint supervision of dispatching with UP of the HBT/PTRA/UP dispatching function at Spring, Texas, and joint BNSF/UP supervisory dispatching control of the former SP routes from Houston to Memphis and Iowa Junction.
-Id. at 6.
+In the December 3, of BNSF, Mr. Rose proposed giving BNSF a role in joint supervision of dispatching with UP of the HBT/PTRA/UP dispatching function at Spring, Texas, and joint BNSF/UP supervisory dispatching control of the former SP routes from Houston to Memphis and Iowa Junction.
+Id. at proceeding BNSF again advocated the concept of neutral dispatching in the Houston area: